(This article expands on information provided in How to Respond to Parental Alienation and is meant for parents and professionals.)

 5: Rejected/Targeted Parents Present as Angry, Argumentative, and Obstinate to Professionals

 Accordingly, these professionals are often scrutinizing the rejected parent’s attitude and behavior to confirm their bias of believing that resist and refuse dynamics are caused by a parent’s abuse, neglect, or unfitness.
 And guess what?
-The rejected parent’s angry, argumentative, and obstinate attitude and behavior plays right into the professionals’ biases and the parent is misunderstood and seen as the problem.
+The rejected parent’s angry, argumentative, and obstinate attitude and behavior play right into the professionals’ biases, and the parent is misunderstood and seen as the problem.

 Uninformed professionals fail to see the attitude and behavior as a direct result of unaddressed, unabated alienation.
 They erroneously conclude that the targeted parent’s attitude and behavior are the cause of the resist and refuse dynamics rather than the unfortunate result.
 And once the estrangement/abuse/neglect construct gets supported; it becomes very difficult for targeted parents to extricate themselves from the box they’re put in.
 Understandably, this can further exacerbate their anger, fear, and oppositionality.